“Everyone is gifted in some way . . .”

 I would also like to clearly point out that, similarly, not everyone is 2e in some way, which I’ve actually heard myself agreeing with just to avoid explaining yet again that, that’s plain ol’ silly talk.
 A person can’t possibly be 2e in some way, because 2e is gifted and a learning, attention, or behavioral disorder, and we all know not everyone has both of those things, or either of those things for that matter.

 For more information on what “gifted” is, I point you to my first ever infographic: “What Giftedness Really Looks Like.”
+(It’s not very good, but I tried.)

 A Gentle Reminder